posimagi/bg-wiki-dark-mode/README.md

 When submitting an issue, please leave as much detail as possible, including a link to the section on the page where the issue is present, and any supporting screenshots.

 Remember that all contributors to this project are unpaid volunteers.
-We will make our best effort to address issues but cannot provide guarantees.
+We will make our best effort to address issues.
+Please be civil.